 The purpose of this paper is to extend these considerations to the case of superstring theory and construct a consistent light-cone-gauge superstring field theory.
 Although the same methods and ingredients as the bosonic theory can be used in several parts, this extension is not so straightforward due to some characteristic differences between the superstring and bosonic string cases.
 On the side of gauge-invariant formulation, the picture-changing operator (PCO) is inserted in interaction vertices (string products) so that the superstring field theory has an $A_\infty$ algebra structure \cite{Erler:2013xta}.
 In addition, the Ramond string field satisfies an extra constraint restricting the ghost-zero-mode dependence.
 Correspondingly, the symplectic form for the Ramond sector is modified to one suitable for the restricted string-field space.
 These differences complicate the problem.
 On the light-cone-gauge formulation, on the other hand, the naive interaction vertices involve the insertion of a local operator (supercurrent) \cite{Mandelstam:1974hk,Kaku:1974fc} at the interaction points.
-The collision of these local operators causes problematic divergences \cite{Greensite:1986gv,Greensite:1987hm,Green:1987qu}, which makes the theory inconsistent (super Poincar\'{e} non-covariant).
-For this reason, a consistent light-cone gauge superstring theory has not existed for a long time, making it possible has also been a long-standing problem.
-In this paper, extending the development in the bosonic string field theory, we attempt to construct a light-cone-gauge superstring field theory from the gauge-invariant theory by fixing gauge invariance and eliminating unphysical degrees of freedom.
-However, we find that a naive extension of the results of the bosonic theory only only gives us an inconsistent theory that suffers from the well-known problem caused by divergence due to collisions of local operators.
-So we consider the stubbed theory, in which the operator collisions do not appear since the moduli points where interaction points coincide is contained in the quartic and higher interactions.
-We find that the stubbed theory almost certainly avoids the divergence problem and propose it as a consistent light-cone-gauge superstring field theory\footnote{A different approach to construct consistent light-cone-gauge superstring field theory has been given in Ref.~\cite{Baba:2009kr,Baba:2009fi,Baba:2009zm}.}.
+The collision of these local operators causes problematic divergences \cite{Greensite:1986gv,Greensite:1987hm,Green:1987qu}, which makes the theory inconsistent (super Poincar\'{e} noncovariant).
+For this reason, a consistent light-cone gauge superstring field theory has not existed for a long time; making it possible has also been a long-standing problem.
+In this paper, extending the development in the bosonic string field theory, we attempt to construct a light-cone-gauge superstring field theory from the gauge-invariant theory by fixing the gauge invariance and eliminating unphysical degrees of freedom.
+However, we find that a naive extension of the results of the bosonic theory only gives us an inconsistent theory that suffers from the well-known problem caused by divergence due to collisions of local operators.
+So we consider the stubbed theory, in which the operator collisions do not appear since the moduli point at which the interaction points coincide is contained in the quartic and higher interactions, in which the divergence is canceled out and does not appear in total.
+We claim that the stubbed theory almost certainly avoids the divergence problem and propose it as a consistent light-cone-gauge superstring field theory\footnote{A different approach to construct consistent light-cone-gauge superstring field theory has been given in Ref.~\cite{Baba:2009kr,Baba:2009fi,Baba:2009zm}.}.